Tman5976/Amazon_Vine_Analysis/README.md

 # Amazon_Vine_Analysis

 ## Overview
-This assignment was meant to test our ability to use Amazon RDS and PySpark to examine a dataset and determine any bias.
-For this assignment, I chose to examine video game data from the list of reviews dataset.
+This project showcased an ability to use Amazon RDS and PySpark to examine a dataset and determine any bias.
+The database contained a list of reviews of video games.
+It also listed whether the reviewer was a Vine subscriber or a guest user.
+For this project, I chose to examine whether any patterns existed between a Vine reviewer and a guest reviewer.

 The dataset was accessed from the following URL:

 https://s3.amazonaws.com/amazon-reviews-pds/tsv/amazon_reviews_us_Video_Games_v1_00.tsv.gz